-Triangles are among the most important chart patterns a trader can use, read on to find out how you can profit from them.
+Triangles are among the most important chart patterns a trader can use, read on to find out how to apply them in trading.

 Three triangles every trader should know

-Chart patterns are one of the best ways to find trading opportunities.
-There are many types of patterns, the one I am going to discuss today is Triangles.
-Triangles are patterns in which the price of an asset such as forex, cryptocurrency or stocks moves within a narrowing range between two trend lines.
-These patterns can form in up or down trends, or within trading ranges, and can be used to predict future price movements.
+Chart patterns can really help you spot lucrative trading opportunities.
+There are many types of patterns, the one that will be discussed today is called ‘Triangles’.
+Triangles are patterns in which the price of an asset such as a curreny pair, a cryptocurrency or a stock moves within a narrowing range between two trend lines.
+These patterns can form in upward and downward trends, or within a specific trading range, and can be used to predict future price movements.
 You know, to make trades.

 There are three primary types of triangles; symmetrical, ascending or descending.
 In all three cases the pattern is formed by converging trend lines, the difference is in how those lines converge.
 In the case of a symmetrical triangle one trend line is moving lower while the other is moving higher, in the case of both the ascending and descending triangles one trend line is flat (horizontal) while the other is either moving higher or lower.

 The symmetrical triangle is a sign of consolidation, often within a trend but sometimes within a trading range.
 What it means is that there is a balance of powers between bulls and bears that must be resolved before future movement can continue.
 The pattern is typically focused on an upcoming event such as key data, a central bank meeting or an earnings report, so identifying potential catalysts can be a huge help in trading it.

 If the pattern forms within a trend and breaks out in the direction of the trend, it is a powerful sign of continuation.
 If it occurs within a trading range, prices are likely to keep moving in the direction of the break.
 You can also project the profit target using this method.
 Measure the magnitude of the triangle from its highest point to its lowest and project that from the point of break-out for the first target.